 A creative writing workshop on urban landscapes and the literary flâneur/flâneuse

 We contextualise the writer in the city by examining such concepts as the literary flâneuse as urban explorer and the poetics of place, as well as exploring some of the narratives of the built environment and the ways in which the wild takes root in the city.

-What will you learn?
+What you will learn

-On completion of this you will be able to:
+By the end of this course you will be able to:

 - Describe and analyse the role of place in informing literature relating to the urban environment

-- Critique samples of creative work through close reading and discussion
+- Critique samples of creative work through close reading and discussion.